puruhirave/Synchronous-Bounded-Buffer/README.md

 * Also if multiple Producers writing data and multiple Consumers reading data from shared Buffer then there is always race for data.
 And also it requires proper ordering of read/write operation.

 This problem can be solved by using 2 Semaphores.
 One is for Producer with Max length and one for Consumer with Zero length.
+Following is the psudo code of important parts of this program.

 ## Shared resources
 ```C